izuna385/Zero-Shot-Entity-Linking/README.md

 ## TODO

-* Preprocess with more strict sentence processing.
+* Preprocess with more strict sentence boundary.

-  * Detection Sentence Boundary.

 # LICENSE